Painless Hadoop / Ubuntu / EC2

 Relations are where the juju special sauce is, but more about that in another post.

-You can tell everything’s happy when juju status gives you something like:
+You can tell everything’s happy when juju status gives you something like (looks a bit different, but basics are the same):

 $ juju status